slowernews/hamster-system/README.md

         Prefer: -drawings-details-wall
         Instead of: -drawings / -details / -wall

+And be pragmatic:

+        Prefix for temporary folders: _
+        e.g: _standby

+        Prefix for folders where you keep old versions of files: +

 ### File naming

 - use a system that fits your needs<sup id="refnote1"> [1](#footnote1)</sup>.
 Some hints:

         Prefix for template / boilerplate files: $ e.g: $curriculum

-        Prefix for folders where you keep temporary stuff: _ e.g: _standby

-        Prefix for folders where you keep old versions of files: +

 - version files by using a *modification date* suffix<sup id="refnote2"> [2](#footnote2)</sup>: **Calendar Versioning**